 VA: You see!

 “The Rain Song” from Houses of the Holy.
-It’s actually my favourite LZ song, here performed live at Earl’s Court in London, 1975.
+It’smy favourite LZ song (well that and “In My Time of Dying”) here performed live at Earl’s Court in London, 1975.

 Next On Stage –> PLEASE NOTE: I have a deeper backlog of posts over on my Open Salon blog.
 I will now be simultaneously cross-posting here on WordPress in tandem with my OS blog, beginning with this series on the 2011 Ottawa Jazz Festival.
 Meanwhile, I will also continue the process of republishing my previous OS pieces here as well, alternating between the past and the present.
 Up next is …